misha366/tg-content-aggregator/README.md

 3. peer
 4. posts per day

+If you run the command for the first time, Madeline Proto will ask you to scan the QR from Telegram to create a session

 ### how to set up locally?
 - > git clone
 - create mysql.env & src/.env (redis queue's!!!) files